Leader of the Opposition (United Kingdom): Leaders of the opposition 1830–1937

 The leadership in the House of Commons was more problematic.
 Lord George Bentinck, the leader of the Protectionist revolt against Sir Robert Peel, initially led the party in the Commons.
 He resigned in December 1847.
-The party was then faced with the problem of how to produce a credible leader who was not Benjamin Disraeli.
+The party was then faced with the problem of how to produce a credible leader.
 The first attempt to square the circle was made in February 1848, when the young Marquess of Granby was installed as the leader.
 He gave up the post in March 1848.
 The leadership then fell vacant until February 1849.

 The next experiment was to entrust the leadership to a triumvirate of Granby, Disraeli, and the elderly John Charles Herries.
 In practice, Disraeli ignored his co-triumvirs.
 In 1851 Granby resigned and the party accepted Disraeli as the sole leader.
 The Protectionists by then were clearly the core of the Conservative Party and Derby was able to form his first government in 1852.

 The Liberal Party was formally founded in 1859, replacing the Whig Party as one of the two leading parties.
 With increasing party discipline it became easier to define the principal opposition party and the leaders of the opposition.

 The last overall leader of the opposition to have led it from the House of Lords was the Earl of Rosebery.
 He resigned as such in November 1896.
 Lord Rosebery had been Liberal prime minister from 1894 to 1895.